top of page

 The Beneficiaries

-Sweat Vs Steam is a community-focused event, open to participants of all ages.
-We believe that fitness should be a way of life, not just a list of goals to achieve, and that’s why our event is open to everyone - not just athletes or extremely fit individuals.
+Sweat Vs Steam is a community-centred event welcoming participants of all ages.
+We believe fitness should be a lifestyle rather than just a series of goals, which is why our event is inclusive for everyone.

 bottom of page